leomrtinez/leomrtinez.github.io/_pages/teaching.md

 {% include base_path %}

-*Last updated on November 2024*
+*Last updated on March 2025*

 During my PhD program, I have been actively involved in teaching and mentoring.
-At this day, I gave a total of 71h of teaching lessons.
+At this day, I gave a total of 96h of teaching lessons.
 Below is a summary of my teaching activities:

 ## Teaching Activities